-Vanderbilt Health Total Health (VTH) began a pilot this summer with Metro Nashville Public Schools (MNPS).
-The new solution offers a faster, more convenient way for employees to get care when and where they need it throughout the Vanderbilt Health System.
+This summer Vanderbilt Health Employer Solutions began a pilot to provide nurse navigation services for Metro Nashville Public Schools (MNPS).
+The service offers a faster, more convenient way for employees to get care when and where they need it throughout the Vanderbilt Health System.

-Jess Hansen is the chaplain for VTH, supporting patients with both spiritual and emotional care to cope with issues at all stages of life, regardless of their spiritual or religious beliefs and practices.
+As a Vanderbilt Health chaplain—or spiritual health professional—Jess Hansen supports patients with both spiritual and emotional care to cope with issues at all stages of life, regardless of their spiritual or religious beliefs and practices.

 She holds a bachelor’s degree in religious studies from the University of California, Santa Barbara, where she also played basketball.
 Hansen holds a master’s degree in teaching from George Fox University in Oregon and Master of Divinity from North Park Theological Seminary in Chicago.
 She taught high school social studies for 11 years in Chicago and Nashville.
-A trained spiritual director who completed a 16-month residency as an interfaith hospital chaplain, Hansen joined VTH in March 2023.
+A trained spiritual director who completed a 16-month residency as an interfaith hospital chaplain, Hansen joined the nurse navigation team from Vanderbilt Health Employer Solutions in March 2023.

 Hansen answered a few questions for Employer Insights: